smallwat3r/secretapi/README.md

 - Passphrase validation: At least 8 characters and 1 digit.
 - Stateless: The API stores no passphrases, only encrypted data in Redis.

-SecretAPI is designed to minimize exposure — even the host server cannot decrypt stored secrets without the user's passphrase.
+SecretAPI is designed to minimize exposure, even the host server cannot decrypt stored secrets without the user's passphrase.

 ## License